r-lib/ragg/cran-comments.md

-This release adds support for the latest graphic engine features.
-In addition it contains a couple of bug fixes related to font rendering and encoding.
+This patch changes the configure script at the request of CRAN

 ## revdepcheck results